• Skip to primary navigation

 STEP 3: Place the topping in the refrigerator while you make the bread.

-How to Make Pumpkin Bread With Banana
+How to Make Pumpkin Banana Bread

-You won’t believe how easy it is to make this perfect fall treat.
+You won't believe how easy it is to make this perfect fall treat.
+Like most quick bread recipes, it does not require a mixer to prepare.

 Gluten free flour, sugar, baking powder, baking soda, pumpkin pie spice, cinnamon and salt combined in a large mixing bowl.